WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::details
 ### What if there's a power outage during CoinJoin?
-Do I loose my coins?
+Do I lose my coins?

 No you don't.
 CoinJoins are atomic, they happen or they don't.